 - Review the word OVERLAPPING and talk about how petals overlap

-Here are some of the initial drawings, which I had the kids outline in Sharpie when they were done drawing.
+Here are some of the initial drawings, which I had the kids outline in Sharpie.

 After students outlined with Sharipe, I had them also define some parts with colored watercolor markers.
-Then, the filled in the spaces with watercolor.
-If students choose a cool color for the flower, I asked them to do a warm background.
-If they had a warm colored flower, I asked for a cool background.
+Then, they filled in the spaces with watercolor.
+If students chose a cool color for the flower, I asked them to do a warm background.
+If they chose a warm color for the flower, I asked them to do a cool background.
 This was a great review of Warm and Cool Colors for the students as well.